Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 By looking at the data, we can notice a few things that we need to consider when reading the data:

-1. **Delimiter:** The columns are separated with a varying amount of spaces which requires using some special tricks when reading the data with pandas `read_csv`
+1. **Delimiter:** The columns are separated with a varying amount of spaces which requires using some special tricks when reading the data with pandas `read_csv()` function
 2. **NoData values:** NaN values in the NOAA data are coded with varying number of `*` characters, hence, we need to be able to instruct pandas to interpret those as NaNs.
 3. **Many columns**: The input data contains altogether 33 columns.
 Many of those do not contain any meaningful data for our needs.
 Hence, we should probably ignore the unnecessary columns already at this stage.

 Handling and cleaning heterogeneous input data (such as our example here) could naturally be done after the data has been imported to a DataFrame.
 However, in many cases, it is actually useful to do some cleaning and preprocessing already when reading the data.
 In fact, that is often much easier to do.
 In our case, we can read the data with varying number of spaces between the columns (1) by using a parameter `delim_whitespace=True` (alternatively, specifying `sep='\s+'` would work).
 For handling the NoData values (2), we can tell pandas to consider the `*` characters as NaNs by using a paramater `na_values` and specifying a list of characters that should be converted to NaNs.
 Hence, in this case we can specify `na_values=['*', '**', '***', '****', '*****', '******']` which will then convert the varying number of `*` characters into NaN values.
 Finally, we can limit the number of columns that we read (3) by using the `usecols` parameter, which we already used previously.
 In our case, we are interested in columns that might be somehow useful to our analysis (or at least meaningful to us), including e.g. the station name, timestamp, and data about the wind and temperature: `'USAF','YR--MODAHRMN', 'DIR', 'SPD', 'GUS','TEMP', 'MAX', 'MIN'`

-Achieving all these things is pretty straightforward using the `read_csv` function as we can see:
+Achieving all these things is pretty straightforward using the `read_csv()` function:

 ```python
 import pandas as pd